 High sugar intake is linked to an increased risk of heart disease.
 Simple sugars are the primary source of high triglycerides, a type of blood fat, and very low-density lipoproteins (LDL), which are an independent risk factor for atherosclerosis.
 Sugar lowers good HDL cholesterol and raises bad LDL cholesterol and blood pressure levels.
 It is estimated that a high sugar intake may account for as many as 150,000 premature deaths from heart disease in the US each year.

-Studies have been conducted to support this.
+Studies have been conducted concerning cholesterol lowering drugs support this.
 In one research trial, 18 male subjects received normal food followed by a rigorously specified diet in which protein and carbohydrate requirements were met by amino acids, essential fat, and glucose.
 The average concentration of cholesterol in the initial period, on normal food, was 227 mg/dl.
 After two weeks on the restricted glucose diet, it had dropped to 173.
 Two weeks later, the level was at 160.
 When the diet was altered by replacing 25 percent of the glucose with sucrose (while all other dietary constituents kept constant), the average cholesterol level rose from 160 to 178 within one week and to 208 within two weeks.
 The researchers carried the study one step further.
 The sucrose was replaced with glucose again.
 With this change, the cholesterol concentration dropped back to 175 within one week and the decline continued.
 It finally leveled off at 150 mg/dl, which was 77 mg/dl less than the initial value.
 This research finding links the consumption of sucrose (table sugar) directly to increased cholesterol.
 The exact mechanism is still under research.